-ARTICLE VI-ALLOCATION OF PENSION PLAN ASSETS
+ARTICLE VI - ALLOCATION OF PENSION PLAN ASSETS

-Section 6.01 Establishment of Plans.
+Section 6.01.
+Establishment of Plans.

-- (a) Circor shall establish the CIRCOR International, Inc. Retirement Plan for Salaried Employees (the "Circor Salaried Plan") and the CIRCOR International, Inc. Retirement Plan for Hourly Employees (the "Circor Hourly Plan"), to be effective immediately following the Distribution.
+(a) Circor shall establish the CIRCOR International, Inc. Retirement Plan for Salaried Employees (the "Circor Salaried Plan") and the CIRCOR International, Inc. Retirement Plan for Hourly Employees (the "Circor Hourly Plan"), to be effective immediately following the Distribution.
 Participants in the Watts Industries, Inc. Retirement Plan for Salaried Employees (the "Watts Salaried Plan") who are employees of the Circor Group immediately after the Distribution will become participants in the Circor Salaried Plan as of such time, and participants in the Watts Industries, Inc. Hourly Pension Plan (the "Watts Hourly Plan") who are employees of the Circor Group immediately after the Distribution will become participants in the Circor Hourly Plan as of such time.
-Eligible employees of the Circor Group after the Distribution shall become participants in the Circor Salaried Plan or the Circor Hourly Plan, as appropriate. - (b) Watts currently maintains the Watts Industries, Inc. 401(k) Savings Plan (the "Watts 401(k) Plan").
-Effective on or about September 1, 1999 Watts shall adopt a 401(k) plan with provisions substantially similar to those of the Watts 401(k) Plan (the "Circor Group 401(k) Plan") except that participation in the Circor Group 401(k) Plan shall be limited to employees of the Circor Group.
-Watts shall transfer the assets of the Watts 401(k) Plan which are attributable to participants who are or were, and beneficiaries of, employees of the Circor Group, to the Circor Group 401(k) Plan on or about September 1, 1999.
+Eligible employees of the Circor Group after the Distribution shall become participants in the Circor Salaried Plan or the Circor Hourly Plan, as appropriate.

+(b) Watts currently maintains the Watts Industries, Inc. 401(k) Savings Plan (the "Watts 401(k) Plan").
+Effective September 1, 1999, Watts shall adopt a 401(k) plan with provisions substantially similar to those of the Watts 401(k) Plan (the "Circor International, Inc. 401(k) Savings Plan") except that participation in the Circor Group 401(k) Plan shall be limited to employees of the Circor Group.
+Watts shall transfer the assets, forfeitures and outstanding promissory notes of the Watts 401(k) Plan which are attributable to participants who are or were, and beneficiaries of, employees of the Circor Group, to the Circor Group 401(k) Plan on or about September 1, 1999.
 Beginning with the effective date of the Circor Group 401(k) Plan until the Distribution, all eligible employees of the Circor Group shall become participants in the Circor Group 401(k) Plan.
 At the Distribution, Watts shall transfer sponsorship of the Circor Group 401(k) Plan to Circor.
-Eligible employees of the Circor Group after the Distribution shall become participants in the Circor Group after the Distribution shall become participants in the Circor Group 401(k) Plan.
+Eligible employees of the Circor Group after the Distribution shall become participants in the Circor 401(k) Plan.

 Section 6.02.
 Allocation of Assets and Liabilities.
-The assets and $% \left( 1\right) =\left( 1\right)$ liabilities of the three tax-qualified retirement plans currently maintained by Watts shall be allocated between Watts and Circor as described herein:
+The assets and liabilities of the Watts Salaried Plan and the Watts Hourly Plan shall be allocated between Watts and Circor as described herein: